 • It’s a practical tool for managing current operations and informing future plans, as well as an effective detective control to flag errors and anomalies in financial information.

-• Variances are often the result of changes in the volume, cost or efficiency of an activity or in any combination of the three.
+• Variances are often the result of changes in the volume, cost, or efficiency of an activity—or any combination of the three.

 • Capturing high-quality data in accounting software helps make variance analysis less time-consuming and timelier, and it facilitates richer, more actionable explanations.